|

 Check the wire with a test lamp |

-2. Damaged gear teeth or engine flywheel |
+2. The teeth of the engine gear or flywheel are damaged |

-Repair starter
+Repair the starter

-Move the vehicle slightly while in gear.
+Move the car slightly with the gear engaged.
 Start the engine again.
 Replace damaged parts at a car repair shop |

-C. Electromagnetic switch in quick succession turns on and off, starter does not work | The battery is very discharged when the electromagnetic switch is turned on the voltage drops and it turns off again | Charge your battery |
+| WITH.
+Electromagnetic switch in rapid sequence turns on and off, starter does not work | The battery was heavily discharged when the electromagnetic switch was turned on the voltage drops and it switches off again | Charge the battery |

-D. Starter continues to run even though key is released | 1.
+| D. The starter continues to operate even though the key is released | 1.
 The electromagnetic switch is stuck and does not turn off

-2. Faulty ignition/start switch |
+2. The ignition/start switch is faulty |

-Replace solenoid switch
+Replace the electromagnetic switch

-Replace ignition/start switch |
+Replace the ignition/start switch |

-E. The gear does not come out of the grooves after turning on the engine | 1.
-Start lever return spring not working or broken
+| E. The gear does not come out of the grooves after the engine is turned on | 1.
+The return spring of the starting lever does not work or is broken

-2. Engine gear and/or flywheel teeth are dirty or damaged |
+2. The teeth of the gear and/or engine flywheel are dirty or damaged |

-Clean or replace damaged parts at an auto repair shop |
+Have damaged parts cleaned or replaced at a car repair shop |